heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 4. To validate that you have opened your cloned repository, re-run the `pwd` command.

-### Step 3 — Check your Git configuration settings
+## Step 3 — Check your Git configuration settings

+The Git configuration settings control how Git behaves on your local computer.

 To check your Git configuration settings on your local computer, run the `git config -l` command in your terminal.
 The output should list your Git username, email, and other details.